rx290/PythonPortfolio/Notes/Scrapy.md

    That is pretty simple just type the above mentioned command without indexer and use getall instead of get i.e. response.css('h2::text').getall()

+5. Selecting by class and id:
+   "." is the notation used for class in css and "#" is the notation used for id.
+Same things are applicable in scrapy for eg: response.css('.chr-a').getall() it will fetch every element with the class name let say we only need to find anchors with that class then we could do this: response.css('.chr-a a').getall() if we only need all text from anchors then we will do this: response.css('.chr-a a::text').getall()

+6. Selecting by using regular expression we have a property known as re which is used to fetch data with regular expressions for example: response.css('P::text').re(r 'rimuru')

+    rimuru is the name of a character in a light novel and i just want to fetch the word rimuru from all paragraphs

+7. we can also use xpath to fetch data which is as follows response.xpath('//h3') to get all h3

+    to extract the encapsulated child we are required to use /text and extract() property for eg:

+    response.xpath('//h3/text').extract() or response.xpath('//h3/text').getall()

     scrapy crawl "Crawler Name without quotes"